Amir Chamdin: Biography

 Amir Juan Chamdin was born in Huddinge (Sweden) and raised in Södermalm, Stockholm.
-His father is Syrian Muslim[1] and his mother is Finnish.[2]
+His father is from Syria[1] and his mother is Finnish.[2]
 Chamdin is a front figure in the groundbreaking Swedish hip hop group Infinite Mass since their formation in 1991.
-Directing and creating the visual world of the band gave him acknowledgment and a stepping-stone to become a full-time director.
-Working closely with other bands like The Hellacopters, Ghost and The Cardigans was a natural fit and the innovative film school he never had.
+Directing and creating the visual world of the band gave him acknowledgment and a stepping-stone to becoming a full-time director.
+Working closely with other bands like The Hellacopters, Ghost (Swedish band)|Ghost and The Cardigans was a natural fit and the innovative film school he never had.

-In 2001, Infinite Mass released their third studio album The Face on Polar/Universal.
-The album was a major success and the album's first single ”Bullet” featuring Roger Daltrey became an instant hit and gold record.
-Chamdin also had the lead role in The Artist, a short film made in New York.
+In 2001, Infinite Mass released their third studio album, “The Face,” on Polar/Universal.
+The album was a major success, and its first single, ”Bullet” featuring Roger Daltrey, became an instant hit and gold record.
+Chamdin also had the lead role in “The Artist,” a short film made in New York.

 In 2002, Chamdin became the third director of RAF (Renck Åkerlund Films).
 Working alongside his long-time friends and accomplished brethren Jonas Åkerlund and Johan Renck.

 It was 2004 when Chamdin received MTV's coveted Best Music Video Award for The Cardigans’ “You're The Storm.”
 2004 was also the year when Infinite Mass dropped their 4th studio album 1991 gaining the title; most played band/artist on Swedish radio in 2004 ahead of Outcast and Scissor Sisters.
 It was also now that Amir & Dregen from Backyard Babies formed Snowracer, a progressive electronic band together with Martin ”Nåid” Landquist and Brady Blade.
-The debut album was released in 2005 with Universal and featured various guest artist such as Emmylou Harris.
+The debut album was released in 2005 with Universal and featured guest artists such as Emmylou Harris.

-In 2005, he founded the production company Chamdin & Stöhr with producer Martina Stöhr Torell and Daniel Sachs.
-Together they have produced a number of international award-winning commercials for clients such as H&M, IKEA, adidas and The Andy Warhol Exhibition.
-Amir Chamdin decided to act again, playing Heberson Da Costa in the TV series Lasermannen (The Laser Man).
+In 2005, he founded the production company Chamdin & Stöhr with producers Martina Stöhr Torell and Daniel Sachs.
+Together, they have produced several international award-winning commercials for clients such as H&M, IKEA, Adidas, and The Andy Warhol Exhibition.
+Chamdin decided to act again, playing Heberson Da Costa in the TV series Lasermannen (The Laser Man).

 In 2006, Chamdins made his cinematic debut as a director.
-The black & white feature film was God Willing, starring himself and Nina Persson.[4]
+The black & white feature film was God Willing (2006 film)|God Willing, starring himself and Nina Persson.[4]
 Variety wrote of the film: “God Willing looks like no other Swedish film of recent years.
-This melancholy love story about two would-be lovers during a moment in 1975.″ The film received the Kodak Visionary Award in 2006 and was nominated in several international film festivals.
+This melancholy love story is about two would-be lovers during a moment in 1975.″ The film received the Kodak Visionary Award in 2006 and was nominated in several international film festivals.

-In 2006, Chamdin won a Silver Egg for his black & white short film Banana Party, shot by Hoyte van Hoytema and premiered on MTV.
+2006 Chamdin won a Silver Egg for his black & white short film Banana Party, shot by Hoyte van Hoytema and premiered on MTV.

-In 2009, Chamdin released the self titled debut album Mean Streets thru Warner, written and performed together with Nicke Andersson.
+In 2009, Chamdin released the self-titled debut album Mean Streets through Warner.
+It was written and performed by Chamdin and Nicke Andersson.